Nitriding: Plasma nitriding

 Plasma nitriding is often coupled with a physical vapor deposition (PVD) process and labeled duplex treatment, with enhanced benefits.
 Many users prefer to have a plasma oxidation step combined at the last phase of processing to produce a smooth jetblack layer of oxides which is resistant to wear and corrosion.

-Since nitrogen ions are made available by ionization, differently from gas or salt bath, plasma nitriding efficiency does not depend on the temperature.
+Though gas and salt bath nitriding make nitrogen ions available differently at varying temperatures, plasma nitriding efficiency does not depend on the temperature.
 Plasma nitriding can thus be performed in a broad temperature range, from 260 °C to more than 600 °C. For instance, at moderate temperatures (like 420 °C), stainless steels can be nitrided without the formation of chromium nitride precipitates and hence maintaining their corrosion resistance properties.

 In the plasma nitriding processes, nitrogen gas (N_{2}) is usually the nitrogen carrying gas.
 Other gasses like hydrogen or argon are also used.
 Indeed, argon and hydrogen can be used before the nitriding process during the heating of the parts to clean the surfaces to be nitrided.
 This cleaning procedure effectively removes the oxide layer from surfaces and may remove fine layers of solvents that could remain.
 This also helps the thermal stability of the plasma plant, since the heat added by the plasma is already present during the warm up and hence once the process temperature is reached the actual nitriding begins with minor heating changes.
-For the nitriding process hydrogen gas is also added to keep the surface clear of oxides.
+For the nitriding process, hydrogen gas is also added to keep the surface clear of oxides.
 This effect can be observed by analysing the surface of the part under nitriding (see for instance).